 Alan Bird is the Global Business Development Lead for W3C.
 In this role, Mr. Bird leads W3C staff efforts internationally to strengthen the W3C Membership program, identify business development strategies, and seek new revenue streams to support the organization.
 Alan joined W3C in January 2011.

 Before joining W3C, Alan was a key executive in two small information security companies where he drove strategic business development.
 Prior to these appointments, he spent several years each with IBM, Compuware, Legent, and Cullinet in a wide variety of roles, many of which involved creating new business opportunities.
 Earlier in his career, he worked in the IT organization of Burlington Industries, AVX Ceramics, Family Dollar Stores, and Ingersoll-Rand.
 This combination of work experiences has provided Alan with a solid foundation from which to drive W3C’s business development activities.

-Naomi joined the team in July 2010 to provide member relations, administration, finance, contract and personnel at W3C/Keio University.
-She has newly joined MarComm team as well since 1 April 2015.
 Prior to joining W3C, Naomi worked at AT&T Japan as a manager of Marketing Communications for AT&T World Access.
-She worked on a team that created an innovative prepaid card, produced publications and bids for designs and developed sales channels.
-She was awarded a Grand Prize for Best Operations Coordinator in 1996.
+She worked on a team that created an innovative prepaid card, produced publications and bids for designs, and developed sales channels.
+She was awarded a Grand Prize for Best Operations Manager in 1996.

 She earned an MBA from Aoyama Gakuin University.